|

 Returns a string representing the current temporary directory set

-using the Memory Options dialog.
+using the Directory Options dialog.
 The

 temp directory will contain a slash as the last character (e.g. "C:\temp\").